3 Quick Ways to Find Your Motivation

-The internet is full of workouts, advice on fitting in fitness and how to make the most of your time in the gym.
+The internet (and this blog!) is full of workouts, advice on fitting in fitness and how to make the most of your time in the gym.
 But what if it’s your self-motivation that’s bringing you to a halt?
 You may know HOW to fit a workout into your busy schedule and exactly WHAT to do in the weight room, but when your alarm goes off at 6am, the comfort of your bed outweighs – well – everything else.

 Here are 3 ways to find your motivation: